How to Write the Best Retail Blog

 Today's blogs aren't just for journalists, aspiring writers or the technically gifted.
 More retailers are learning that a business blog can become a major asset to their operation.
 From large chains to small brick and mortar shops, business blogging has become an acceptable form of marketing communications.

 Like any other aspect of retail store operations, blogging should be carefully planned and executed to create value for the reader.
 Done incorrectly, a business blog may not be the best return on investment and could harm the retailer's reputation.
-However, once retailers learn how to blog properly, they're finding a blog can increase sales and build customer relationships.
+However, once retailers learn how to blog properly, they're finding that a blog can increase sales and build customer relationships.

 Why Retailers Should Blog